 Seawater Cubes raises 2.4 million euros

-The Saarbrücken-based start-up Seawater Cubes GmbH was able to raise financing in the amount of 2.4 million euros in a Series A round.
+The Saarbrücken-based start-up Seawater Cubes GmbH has raised €2.4 million in financing in a Series A round.
 The company wants to make fully automated and sustainable fish farming in Germany possible with its recirculation system in containers.
 The money comes from the two Heidelberg-based companies Vier Wände and Bliss Holding.
-Both are active in the gastronomy business.
-They are now to support the company in setting up initial pilot sites and developing a franchise system for fish marketing.
+Both are active in the catering business.
+They will now support the company in setting up the first pilot locations and developing a franchise system for fish marketing.

 Newsletter